utaschulz1/weather_script/Readme.md

 If you don't have Python installed yet, go to [Python.org](https://www.python.org/) and download and install it for your operating system.

 During installation:
-- Check the box that says "Add Python to PATH".
+- Check the box that says: "Add Python to PATH".
 This ensures that the Python executable and its tools (like ``pip``) are accessible from the command line (CLI) without needing to specify their full file paths.
 - Select the option to install Python for all users (if applicable).

 After installation, verify Python is installed by opening a terminal and running: